mcfx/musiclib/README.md

 - Find music on MusicBrainz by AcoustID, and fill tags automatically.

 ## Install
 First install the following softwares: `python3 python3-pip python3-dev ffmpeg shntool p7zip-full flac`.
-It you are Debian or Ubuntu user, just add 'apt install` in front of the list.
+It you are Debian or Ubuntu user, just add `apt install` in front of the list.

 Then install the following python packages using pip: `pip3 install mutagen flask flask-sqlalchemy marshmallow-sqlalchemy pymysql mysql-connector chardet pillow pyacoustid`.